Harry Potter belongs to J.K. Rowling, not me.

 Dumbledore's face was red.
 He seemed close to foaming at the mouth.
 "I didn't…"

-"You can add illegal use of veritaserum on a minor, specifically Mr. Ronald Weasley, to those charges, Minister," said Minerva, handing him the dropper.
+"You can add illegal use of veritaserum on a minor, specifically Arthur's son, Mr. Ronald Weasley, to those charges, Minister," suggested Minerva, handing him the dropper.

-"Surrender your wand," said Auror Hale, with his wand pointed directly at Albus.
+"Surrender your wand," instructed Auror Hale, with his wand pointed directly at Albus.

 He pointed his wand directly at the young auror.
 "Never, and you'll never beat me!
 If you do not wish to get hurt, young man, I suggest…what!?"